tjhelton/pypg/tools/CONTRIBUTE.md

-# Contributing to pypg
+# Contributing to py-sc

 Welcome!
-This guide will help you contribute to the pypg repository while maintaining code quality and consistency.
+This guide will help you contribute to the py-sc repository while maintaining code quality and consistency.

 ## 🚀 Quick Start for Contributors